 When new ideas for carvings are offered to her, Claudia will spend a few moments in silence and then announces that, yes, she ‘will give it a try’.
 She always succeeds and thus is born yet another innovative design by this most creative Zuni fetish carver.

 Her most original and imaginative carvings are in elk antler.
-Claudia’s recent series of standing bears is known as ‘Good News Bears’, small figurines in a dozen or more poses and ‘attitudes’.
+Claudia’s series of standing bears are known as ‘Good News Bears’, small figurines in a dozen or more poses and ‘attitudes’.
 They each bring joy to the beholder and are created with skill, speed and dexterity rarely seen among carvers.